Women in NZ Police

 • 2019: First Afghan-born woman to join New Zealand Police (Constable Insia Abdullali)

-Feb 2011: Canterbury Earthquake led to death of first woman police officer when on duty
+Feb 2011: Canterbury Earthquake led to death of first woman police staff member when on duty

 Pam Brien was the office administrator of the Christchurch Child Protection Team when the CTV building collapsed